I’ll admit it. I have been in a downward emotional funk for weeks. Not being able to shake it has been unbearable at times. Maybe you can relate.

 ADHD Brains Want Something Positive to Anticipate!

-Neurobiologically, anticipation of the positive releases dopamine in our brains.
+Neurobiologically, the anticipation of the positive releases dopamine in our brains.
 The same parts of our brain that react to happy events also allow for worrying and anxiety.
 Your brain doesn’t know the difference.
 However, you can choose which thoughts you want to focus on to release that dopamine…catastrophe or party—worry or warm baths.

 Following are some ideas: